-Brian Morales is a New York-based composer and conductor who is noted for his semi-anachronistic style, experimental instrumentation and crisp sonic textures.
-He was nominated for an Olivier Award in 2012 for his orchestrations in London's West-end production of The Color Purple.
-His music and arrangements have been performed in Carnegie Hall as well as other notable venues such as Meng Concert Hall and even the Whiskey.
+Brian Morales is a New York-based composer and conductor noted for his semi-anachronistic style, experimental instrumentation and crisp sonic textures amidst evocative contrapuntal complexities.
+He was nominated for an Olivier Award in 2012 for his orchestrations in London's West End production of The Color Purple and his arrangements have been performed in Carnegie Hall.
 Originally from California, he has participated in both concert and commercial fields; composing orchestral works, scoring live and electronic film music, producing orchestrations for theatrical productions, and leading new music ensembles in world premieres.

-Brian currently is an active chorus member for the virtuosic, award-winning Cantori New York choir where he sings bass under the baton of Maestro Mark Shapiro.
+Brian currently is an active chorus member for the acclaimed, award-winning Cantori NY choir where he sings bass under the baton of Maestro Mark Shapiro.